This page lists terms used in the Custom Search Developer's Guide.

 - Determines how intensely a label should be applied to a site.
 The score, which is applied to an individual annotation, tempers or reverses the influence of the weighted labels.
 It adds another layer of granularity to the fine-tuning of the ranking.
 To learn more, see Changing the Ranking of Your Search Results.

 - An object that you can embed in your webpage.
 It shows the search box and search results together in the same webpage that the reader is viewing.
 When your users do searches, they are not taken to another webpage, unless they click links in the results section.
 If your users remain in the same page, they can close the results section and resume reading the webpage.
 See also Web Elements.

 - A label that Custom Search uses to associate context specifications with annotations.
 The context file includes labels that identify the search engine, and you tag each site in the annotations file with the search engine labels.
 Custom Search displays search results according to how sites had been annotated with these labels.
 Search engine labels are also called background labels, because—in contrast to refinement labels, which are visible to the users and appear in the results page—search engine labels run in the background and are invisible to users.
 To learn more about search engine labels, see Changing the Ranking of Your Search Results.

 - Website, webpage, or URL pattern defined in your annotations file.

 - An XML file that lists pages on your website.
 It could also include information about the webpages, such as when they were most recently updated, how frequently they change, and how important they are in relation to each other.
 Submitting a Sitemap of your website to Google Webmaster Central helps Google discover pages on your site, including those that Google could not find with the normal crawling process.
-To learn more about the XML schema, see the Using the Sitemap Protocol page for Webmaster Tools.
+To learn more about the XML schema, see the Sitemaps documentation in Search Console.